RoloEdits/scrapetoon/README.md

 ## Conclusion

 And with that, we are done.
-Having had hindsight when writing this up, all of what we did id confirmed to work.
+Having had hindsight when writing this up, all of what we did is confirmed to work.
 But in your case, you should test and run the app to make sure it works as expected.

 # Contribution

 If you want to contribute, first of all, thank you, communities can only grow with effort.
 Small projects like these, for niches like Webtoons, really goes a long way in adding some depth and quality.

 Contributing are pretty simple.
 For all instances, open a branch with a name that signifies the hopeful contribution, and then make whatever change you wanted, then begin the pull request process.
+And please squash the commits to just one on merge.

 ## Rust

 For changes to rust based files, open up an issue first.
-That way if you have any question that crop up, the issue can be used to talk through things.
+That way if you have any questions that crop up, the issue can be used to talk through things.
 Upon pull request, reference the issue.

 Must fix most warning that pop up with: